lisa-lionheart/SkylinesGuild/README.md

 # SkylinesGuild
 Collaborative multi play for cities skylines

-Server is build ing java using Spring
+Server is built using java + spring

 Client is a C# assembly